tbaker67/ResiRuler/README.md

 Calculate how each residue moves between two aligned conformations via calculting the distance between corresponding residues in the two structures, (with the ability for multiple comparisons coming soon).

-Here, you must use aligned structures/models, but can choose any preffered method
+Here, you must use aligned structures/models, but can choose any preffered method.

 ![Movement Tab 1](ResidueRuler/images/movement/Movement_Page1.png)

-The Data Table will have the distance as well as the vector describing how each residue is moving between the two structures
+The Data Table will have the distance as well as the vector describing how each residue is moving between the two structures.
 ![Movement Tab 2](ResidueRuler/images/movement/Movement_Page2.png)

-There will also be a color bar, which corresponds to the PyMol Viewer Preview Visualizations
+There will also be a color bar, which corresponds to the PyMol Viewer Preview Visualizations.
 ![Movement Tab 3](ResidueRuler/images/movement/Movement_Page3.png)

 ![Movement Tab 4](ResidueRuler/images/movement/Movement_Page4.png)

-There will be an option to download a zipped folder containing these file contents
+There will be an option to download a zipped folder containing these file contents.
 - Opening the .cxc script calls the defattr files and will color in atoms into chimeraX, where you can then adjust as you see fit
 - Opening the .bild file will put the vector representation into ChimeraX
 - The csv contains all the associated data